 Arrival & Orientation

-Students attending the Young Dancers Workshop should plan to arrive Friday, June 22, between 1 and 5 p.m.
-All students are required to attend the orientation meeting Friday evening at 7 p.m. and the placement classes on Monday, June 25.
-Students will have an opportunity to sample different classes on Saturday and Sunday, June 23 & 24.
-The final informal showing will take place at 4 p.m. on Thursday, July 12.
-All students must depart on Friday, July 13 by 11 a.m.
+Students attending the Young Dancers Workshop should plan to arrive Saturday, June 22, between 11 a.m. and 4 p.m.
+All students are required to attend the orientation meeting Saturday evening at 5 p.m.
+The final informal showing will take place at 4 p.m. on Friday, July 12.
+All students must depart on Saturday, July 13 by 11 a.m.

 The Portland International Jetport, serviced by Air Canada, Continental, Delta, Jetblue, Southwest, United and US Airways, is a 45-minute drive from the Bates campus.
-Shuttle service from the airport, bus/train station is available directly to the College and may be booked through Mermaid Transportation 207-885-5630 or www.gomermaid.com.
 Concord Coach Bus and Amtrak serve Portland.
 Greyhound Bus Lines (Vermont Transit) offer serves directly to Lewiston.

 Room & Meals